JuliaDynamics/DynamicalSystems.jl/docs/src/system_definition.md

 ```

 ## System evolution
 `DynamicalSystems.jl` provides convenient interfaces for the evolution of systems.
+Especially in the continuous case, an interface is provided to the module `DifferentialEquations.jl`, with an approach that fits more the structuring of the present package (e.g. time is never passed to the equations of motion).

+Notice that if you want to do repeated evolutions of a system, use the
+`evolve!(::ODEProblem)` interface, which does not create a new `ODEProblem` every time.

-In general, these are the functions you want to use:
+These are the functions related to system-evolution:
 ```@docs
 evolve
 timeseries
 ODEProblem
 evolve!
 ```
-Especially in the continuous case, an interface is provided to the module `DifferentialEquations.jl`, with an approach that fits more the structuring of the present package (e.g. time is never passed to the equations of motion).
-Also, the function `timeseries` is the only one that stores the actual time-series of the system.
-All the other functions only keep the final state.

 ## Numerical Data